-When you use screen recording tools like Screenshot, QuickTime Player or third-party screen recorders, one of the most common problems is that screen recording has no sound.
+When you use screen recording tools like Screenshot, QuickTime Player or screen recorders for Mac of the third party developers, one of the most common problems is that screen recording has no sound.
 Usually, this error is caused by the wrong microphone settings or sound input settings.
 Follow the instructions to check these settings and fix the "screen recording has no sound" issue on Mac.

 - 1. Check and modify microphone settings